Tokyo

 東麻布さいこう

-The chef’s classic and sincere approach to Edomae sushi is in stark contrast to his curly hairdo and the choice of restaurant name which is an abbreviation of the casual Japanese phrase for “let’s go!”.
+The chef’s classic and sincere approach to Edomae sushi is complemented by the restaurant’s name, an abbreviation of the casual Japanese phrase for “let’s go!”.
 That discrepancy is precisely the appeal of Higashiazabu Saiko, where guests can enjoy meticulously prepared morsels of sushi within a carefully designed interior that even has a bar space.
 Sophisticated sushi, an Edomae experience, and a relaxing space: once you have found Saiko, you will want to make it your local.

 Opened in March 2022, Saiko is just a three-minute walk from Azabu Juban station located on the first floor of the Oakwood Hotel & Apartments.
 This is the first independent foray for sushi chef Jun Saito, the former number two chef at Ginza Hakkoku.
 Saiko has a suave, modern glass exterior, but the moment you step inside you will find calm and comfort.
 The stylish interior is divided into three areas: an L-shaped counter, a private room for six, and a bar space.